Transforming lives through the Christian ministry of adoption, pregnancy counseling and orphan care.

 HOPE’S PROMISE is a Christian, non-profit child placement agency licensed by the State of Colorado.
 We are Hague accredited by the Council on Accreditation.

 We facilitate both domestic and international adoptions.
 Our domestic adoption program offers options counseling to women and men facing an unintended pregnancy.
+We provide 24/7 free pregnancy counseling.
 Since 1990, Hope’s Promise has placed over 1,000 infants and children in safe and loving homes.

 In 2002, we began Hope’s Promise Orphan Care, a child-sponsorship program that provides orphaned children in developing countries an opportunity to grow up in Christian families.

 The staff of HOPE’S PROMISE has both personal and professional adoption experience.
 We believe it is important for you to be fully involved in the decisions which intimately affect your life.
 We strive to provide accurate and timely information, support, and ongoing communication.